 Diocesan Convention approved the following minimum fees for supply clergy for 2021 and 2022:

 Other Liturgical Services $85.00

 Pastoral or other assigned responsibilities $85.00 per unit*

 * a unit is a morning, afternoon or evening

-Expenses are reimbursed at cost for meals, lodging, telephone, etc., and at the IRS maximum approved rate for mileage which is $.56 for 2021.
-(2022 mileage rate will be released here by the IRS in January 2022)
+Expenses are reimbursed at cost for meals, lodging, telephone, etc., and at the IRS maximum approved rate for mileage which is $.58.5 for 2022.
+(New mileage rates are released here by the IRS annually.)